The Vandeventer Neighborhood

 Unfortunately, it's a study in slow decay.

-Most businesses left as well.
+Most businesses are long gone as well.

 Some local fare...who wants to go on a pic-a-nic?